warehouse-web/warehouse/src/pages/shop/2019-12-04-a-magazine-reader-003.md

     caption: A Magazine Reader 03 (2019)
   - type: text
     body: >-
-      A Magazine Reader 03 is a result of two-day workshop by Hanka van der Voet, Zuzana Kostelanská and Femke de Vries, hosted by Onomatopee in Eindhoven.
-In this version of *A Magazine Reader* we explore how every possible element; perfume, facial creams, rosemary water, travel suggestions, gadgets, books etcetera, is used to create stories and myths of a future reality.
+      A Magazine Reader 03 is the result of two-day workshop by Hanka van der Voet, Zuzana Kostelanská and Femke de Vries, hosted by Onomatopee in Eindhoven.
+In this edition of *A Magazine Reader* we explore how every possible element; perfume, facial creams, rosemary water, travel suggestions, gadgets, books etcetera, is used to create stories and myths of a future reality.
 These 'stories' are composed of so much more than